TheAnonymous-stack/daily-planner/Development Journal.md

 S: Learned and practice such programming languages on freeCodeCamp

 P: No background or prior knowledge in web development
-S: Watch React tutorial videos on Youtube by Net Ninja, Web Dev Simplified, etc.
+S: Watch React tutorial videos on Youtube by Net Ninja, Web Dev Simplified, Web Dev at Berkeley, etc.

 P: Display a dynamic timetable for the schedule
 S: